Essential Safari Tips

 Best Times to Visit

-The best time for wildlife viewing in East Africa is during the dry seasons: January to March and June to October.
-These periods offer excellent visibility as vegetation is less dense, and animals gather around water sources.
+The best time for wildlife viewing in East Africa is during the dry seasons, January to March and June to October.
+During these months, vegetation is sparse and animals gather around water sources, creating exceptional visibility and photographic opportunities.

-If you’re interested in witnessing the Great Migration in the Serengeti and Masai Mara, plan your visit between July and October when dramatic river crossings are most likely to occur.
+To witness the world-famous Great Migration in the Serengeti and Masai Mara, plan your safari between July and October, when dramatic river crossings bring Africa’s most iconic spectacle to life.

 Choosing Destinations